npstn-soft/ProjectMF2.0/README.md

 AST_Sender = Asterisk Sender (This is the built-in sender using the [mfer] subroutine developed by Naveen Albert & Brian Clancy)
 Cust_Sender = Enable this open if you want to use your own MF sender.

-FAM_Enable = Forward Audio Mute (This will mute the audio going in the forward direction and is to be used with AST_Sender for better reliability if you have FAM_ENABLE turned on using a Custom Sender the detector will not be able to hear the MF)
+FAM_Enable = Forward Audio Mute (This will mute the audio going in the forward direction and is to be used with AST_Sender for better reliability if you have F
+AM_ENABLE turned on using a Custom Sender the detector will not be able to hear the MF)

 FAM_Disable = This disables the Forward Audio Mute function.